-I’m one of those people that gets sucked into the limited edition, seasonal desserts at Costco.
-Recently I found this Sticky Toffee Pudding made by The Sticky Toffee Pudding Co. at Costco and I had to try it.
+I’m one of those people that always gets sucked into the limited edition/seasonal desserts at Costco.
+I recently found this Sticky Toffee Pudding made by The Sticky Toffee Pudding Co. and I had to try it.
 The price wasn’t even posted when I grabbed it off the shelf, but I figured it was probably delicious and worth whatever the price was!

-The Sticky Toffee Pudding comes in a pack with two sticky toffee pudding trays for $18.99 Canadian.
-I have to admit that I was kind of shocked when this price came up on the screen at the register as it seemed quite high to me.
+The Sticky Toffee Pudding comes in a pack with two trays of pudding for $18.99 Canadian.
+I have to admit that I was kind of shocked when this price came up on the screen at the register; it seemed quite high to me.
 The puddings aren’t overly large or heavy; each rectangular tray weighs 510 grams.
-After trying the Sticky Toffee Pudding, I feel that $13.99 or $14.99 would be a more reasonable price.
+After trying the Sticky Toffee Pudding, I feel like $13.99 or $14.99 would be a more reasonable price.
 The package says that each pudding serves six people, but if you have dessert lovers in your house, I think four is probably a more accurate number.

-The Sticky Toffee Pudding is very easy to warm up.
-You can either microwave it or put it in the oven.
-I chose to warm it in the oven.
+The Sticky Toffee Pudding is very easy to warm up - you can either microwave it or put it in the oven.
+I chose to warm mine in the oven.
 All I had to do was remove the plastic film on top and pop it into the oven on a baking sheet.
 When it was finished heating up, it cut nicely and came out of the tray easily.
 You can freeze the pudding or keep it in your fridge prior to making it.
 The package says it can be frozen for up to nine months.

-Nutritionally, if you eat 1/6th of the Sticky Toffee Pudding, you’re looking at 190 calories, 10 grams of fat and 20 grams of sugar.
-In my opinion, that’s not that bad for a dessert considering a medium pumpkin latte at Starbucks has about 380 calories, 14 grams of fat and 50 grams of sugar (I don’t know why I chose that as my comparison; I guess it’s another fall/winter comfort food?).
+Nutritionally, if you eat one-sixth of the Sticky Toffee Pudding, you’re looking at 190 calories, 10 grams of fat and 20 grams of sugar.
+In my opinion, that’s not that bad for a dessert.
+By way of comparison, a medium pumpkin latte at Starbucks has about 380 calories, 14 grams of fat and 50 grams of sugar (I don’t know why I chose that as my comparison; I guess it’s another fall/winter comfort food?).
 With that being said, I can’t see eating this without either ice cream or whipped cream, so that will obviously add calories and fat.
 Also, if you’re like my husband and eat half the tray, you have to multiply all of those numbers by three and add the ice cream on top!

-I’m curious to know if you have tried this?
-If not, would you try this?
+I’m curious to know if you've tried this.
+If not, would you?